57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana-Preamble/README.md

 #### (2) Prioritization Fee (Optional)

-- 1.This fee applies only when a Compute Unit Price is explicitly set.
+- This fee applies only when a Compute Unit Price is explicitly set.

   **Formula**: